-The best way to know more about your hot dog or sausage is to check the label of the packaging they are sold in.
-If the hot dogs are fully-cooked when sold, they are fine to eat cold.
+The best way to know more about your hot dog or sausage is to check the label on the packaging they are sold in.
+If the hot dogs are fully cooked when sold, they are fine to eat cold.

 If the labeling says the hot dogs or sausages are partially cooked or raw, you should avoid eating them cold.
 They might contain bacteria and other nasties that could cause food poisoning and other illnesses.
 These should always be cooked before consumption and be eaten straight away.

 Listeria is one of the main concerns when eating hot dogs cold.
 It is a bacteria that lives in soil, dust, animal waste, water, and many other substances.
 If a person eats food with traces of listeria, they can become sick and experience food poisoning.

 Healthy people who come into contact with listeria will feel sick for a few days, but for others, the infection can be serious and even life-threatening, especially to pregnant women, babies and the elderly.

 Listeria can grow at cold temperatures, such as inside a refrigerator, and is commonly found in deli meats, such as hot dogs, which have not been processed properly.
 Because of this, many people choose to heat their hot dogs, instead of eating them cold.

 The basic symptoms of listeria include diarrhea, nausea, fevers, and achy muscles.
 If these symptoms are experienced, it is best to seek out medical attention.